top of page

 Our power lies in the fact that we create our own reality by how we view reality.

-When I discovered that hypnosis had real power to change our everyday lives and that it isn’t just something used to entertain a bored audience by getting them to laugh at some poor unsuspecting soul, I knew that it was something that I wanted to with my life to teach people the power of hypnosis in helping them to manifest the life of their dreams.
+When I discovered that hypnosis had real power to change our everyday lives and that it isn’t just something used to entertain a bored audience by getting them to laugh at some poor unsuspecting soul, I knew it was something I wanted to do with my life to teach people the power of hypnosis and to help them to manifest the life of their dreams.

 Hypnosis works because human beings are extremely suggestible; it’s just that we usually accept the wrong suggestions about what we can't do or suggestions about what is not possible for us.